koka-lang/koka/doc/spec/tour.kk.md

 ### Alternatives (or Unions)  { #sec-union; }

-Koka also supports algebraic data types where there are multiple alternatives.
+&koka; also supports algebraic data types where there are multiple alternatives.
 For example, here is an enumeration:

 ```unchecked